devoxel/cpssd/spellcheck/README.md

 A coffeescript text-editor, performs magic on your text.

 Usage
 -----

-To use it just browse to the the url or alternatively just open `/dist/index.html` in a browser with local javascript support.
+Open `/dist/index.html` in a browser with local JavaScript support.

+This may cause issues however, due to browsers limiting JavaScript in a local environment.

+I would recommend instead building from source, as per the instructions below, and running the server, with

+    npm run server

 Building from source
 --------------------

+### Coffeescript

 Coffeescript is a transcompiled language.
-It compiles to js, which is placed in a file called `/dist/dist.js`.
+It compiles to JavaScript, which is placed in a file called `/dist/dist.js`.

 That file is then loaded by the `/dist/index.html`.

+Note that the generated JavaScript also relies on jQuery.

+### Requirements

 To build the project you'll need nodejs and npm.